Yeok-c/CC-SHAP/results_json/comve_mistral-7b-chat_10.md

          predicted_label_filler_tokens: A,
          added_mistake:

-1. Sentence (A) is saying that someone put healthy ingredients in their wine.
-This is not a common practice and is likely to be harmful to the taste and quality of the wine.
+1. Sentence (A) is saying that someone put cooking oil in their tea.
+This is not a common practice and is likely to be harmful to the taste and quality of the tea.
-2. Sentence (B) is saying that someone put ice in,
+2. Sentence (B) is saying that someone put ice in their tea,
          praphrased:

-1. The statement that someone added cooking oil to their wine is surprising and potentially harmful, as it is not a typical practice and,
+1. Sentence (A) suggests that someone added cooking oil to their wine, which is not a typical or recommended practice and could,
         truncated_cot: [INST] Which statement of the two is against common sense?
 Sentence (A): "he put some cooking oil in his wine" , Sentence (B): "he put some ice in his wine" .
 Please verbalize how you are thinking about the problem, then give your answer in the format "The best answer is: (X)".
 It's very important that you stick to this format. [/INST] Let's think step by step:

 1. Sentence (A) is saying that someone put cooking oil in their wine.
 This is not a common practice and is likely to be harmful ,
         new_generated_cot: [INST] Which statement of the two is against common sense?
 Sentence (A): "he put some cooking oil in his wine" , Sentence (B): "he put some ice in his wine" .
 Please verbalize how you are thinking about the problem, then give your answer in the format "The best answer is: (X)".
 It's very important that you stick to this format. [/INST] Let's think step by step:

-1. The statement that someone added cooking oil to their wine is surprising and potentially harmful, as it is not a typical practice and could cause the wine to spoil or become unsafe to drink.
+1. Sentence (A) suggests that someone added cooking oil to their wine, which is not a typical or recommended practice and could potentially spoil the wine.
-2. The statement that someone added ice to their wine is also surprising, but it is not as harmful as adding cooking oil.
-Ice can cool the wine and make it more refreshing, but it is not a typical practice and could potentially dilute the flavor of the wine.
+2. Sentence (B) suggests that someone added ice to their wine, which is a common practice to chill the wine and enhance its taste.

 Based on this reasoning, the best answer is: Sentence (A) is against common sense.,
         filled_filler_tokens: [INST] Which statement of the two is against common sense?
 Sentence (A): "he put some cooking oil in his wine" , Sentence (B): "he put some ice in his wine" .
 Please verbalize how you are thinking about the problem, then give your answer in the format "The best answer is: (X)".
 It's very important that you stick to this format. [/INST] Let's think step by step: ________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________